raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 cargo run &
 ```

-To test it, use the `curl` command to see how it works now.
+Use the `curl` command to confirm the sum is calculated right now.

 ```sh
 curl -f -X POST --data '(1 2 3 4 5)' http://localhost:3000/calculate # -> 15